17-year-old student arrested after threat made against Hialeah Miami Lakes Senior High, 3rd arrest this week

 This arrest comes after two other teens were arrested for making similar threats in Miami-Dade County, Monday.

-Some students returned to the classroom for the first time this week for students like Miami High 12th grader Kevin Leyva.
+Some students returned to the classroom for the first time this week.

-“My mom decided it was best for me not to come [yesterday], because it’s not worth it,” he said.
+“My mom decided it was best for me not to come [yesterday], because it’s not worth it,” said Kevin Leyva, a 12th grader at Miami Senior High.

 Leyva and several students chose to stay home on Monday after a threat was posted on social media.
 Police said the threat traced back to 15-year-old Jonathan Grisales.

-The message allegedly reads, “I am going to kill everyone at Miami Senior High School, do not go to school if you want, if you don’t want to die on December 6th, everyone is going to see the anger inside of me,” according to police.
+Accordiing to police, the message reads, “I am going to kill everyone at Miami Senior High School, do not go to school if you want, if you don’t want to die on December 6th, everyone is going to see the anger inside of me.”

 Grisales’ father told 7News his son’s account was hacked on Saturday.